-In general, a medium-sized mushroom will only have a few calories, giving very few additional calories to an already low-calorie condiment.
-Adding mushrooms to a hot sauce will provide vitamins, fiber, and protein that a hot sauce may not otherwise have.
+In general, a medium-sized mushroom will only have a few calories, giving very few additional calories to an already low-calorie condiment like hot sauce.
+Adding mushrooms to a hot sauce will provide additional vitamins, fiber, and protein that a hot sauce may not otherwise have.

 Mushrooms can become mushy and almost slimy when they are cooked.
 This allows them to become a creamy consistency when they are blended.
 This texture makes a thicker hot sauce.
 The overall flavor of the mushrooms may not be as strong against other ingredients and will therefore need to be enhanced by limiting ingredients and not watering down the mushrooms.

 Mushrooms can be cooked in a variety of ways or used plain in a hot sauce.
 This alters or enhances the flavor, consistency, and appearance of the mushrooms and can be used to accentuate the flavor profile within a hot sauce.

 There are over 10,000 varieties of mushrooms but only 614 that are edible.
 Out of those numbers, there is only a handful that is used in hot sauce recipes.
 That is because there are only about 20 varieties that have a recognizable and desirable flavor.
 Of these the porcini, shitake, cremini, and lion’s mane variety are the only ones typically found in various hot sauces.
 Each of these mushroom varieties can cost as much as $30 per pound except for shitake which is about $20 per pound.

 A portabella mushroom is probably one of the better-known and more accessible mushrooms available.
 There are known for their deep flavor and dark brown color.
 Often compared to having a steak-like flavor and appearance.
 Their deep umami flavor develops even further if they are cooked.